 To make Sandwich Chutney

-- Wash and clean cilantro and mint leaves.
-Then transfer them to a blender jar.
+- Wash and clean the cilantro and mint leaves thoroughly and then add them to a blender jar.

-- Add roughly chopped green chillies, garlic and ginger.
+- Then add roughly chopped green chillies, garlic, and ginger.

-- Then add cumin seeds, salt, sugar, and sev.
+- Add cumin seeds, salt, sugar, and sev.

-- First, spread softened vegan butter over the bread slices.
-Trimming the edges of the bread is optional.
-Sprinkle sandwich masala on top.
+- Spread softened vegan butter evenly over the bread slices.
+Trimming the crusts is optional.
+Sprinkle a little sandwich masala on top.

-- Then add a layer of sliced potatoes.
-Sprinkle sandwich masala.
+- Then add a layer of sliced boiled potatoes, and sprinkle masala.

-- Next, add the onion slices and sprinkle sandwich masala again.
+- Finally, add the onion slices and a last sprinkle of masala for extra flavor.

 Tanaya says